Visit our other Wisconsin Historical Society websites!

-Description: Ranch house and an International pickup truck in the Harvester Farm exhibit at the Museum of Science and Industry in Chicago.
+Description: Two mechanical cows in the Harvester Farm exhibit at the Museum of Science and Industry.

-Description: Factory worker at International Harvester's Tractor Works.
+Description: Factory worker at a drill press in International Harvester's Tractor Works.

 If you didn't find the material you searched for, our Library Reference Staff can help.